tskit-dev/msprime/docs/mutations.md

 As with the InfiniteAlleles model, it assigns each new mutation a unique integer, by keeping track of the `next_id` and incrementing it each time a new mutation appears.

-This differs from the {class}`.InfiniteAllelesMutationmodel` because mutations in SLiM can "stack": new mutations can add to the existing state, rather than replacing the previous state.
+This differs from the {class}`.InfiniteAllelesMutationModel` because mutations in SLiM can "stack": new mutations can add to the existing state, rather than replacing the previous state.
 So, derived states are comma-separated lists of mutation IDs, and the ancestral state is always the empty string.
 For instance,